starrepublic/fe-recruitment-test/README.md

 10. The design is a bit wide on desktops, we would like to show each component in a CSS grid with two columns on desktop and one column on mobile.
 11. In `./components/Header.tsx` there is a "First dog breed" that we would like to show the first items breed from the "DogBreeds" component.
 To share this information between Header and DogBreeds we want you to create a React Context and use that context in the two components.
 12. In `./@types/index.d.ts` there is an Animal type.
 Create another type called ExtendedAnimal that is inheriting Animal, but owner should be replaced with an array called owners.
 Owners should have name, address, phone and lastBoughtDate.
-13. Create a pull request from your forked repository to ours in order for us to validate your work.

 Good luck!